Ultimate Guide to Selecting a Target Real Estate Market

 - Jobs: Which industry employees the largest portion of the population?
 Does that percentage exceed 20%?
 25%?
 30%?

 - Employers: Does one company employ a large percentage of the population?
-Are the top employers in similar or differing industries?
+Are the top employers in similar or different industries?

 - Supply and demand: Are there a large or small number of new buildings permits?
 Is the trend going up or down?
 Is the vacancy rate increasing or decreasing?
 Is it higher or lower than five years ago?

-Finally, after logging the data for all seven potential target markets, analyze and compare the results and determine the top one or two best/ideal markets.
+Finally, after logging the data for all seven potential target market for real estate, analyze and compare the results and determine the top one or two best/ideal markets.
 Keep in mind that the markets you select will depend on your investment criteria as well.

 A simple analytical approach is to rank each of the seven markets 1-6 for each of the variables.
 Then, add up the scores, and the market with the lowest total ranking is the “best.”
 For markets with similar rankings, use the market insights to determine which is superior, again, based on your investment criteria.